Quantum algorithms for quantum chemistry and quantum materials science: What is a quantum computer? How is it relevant to quantum simulation?

 \subsection{Building a circuit-based digital quantum computer}

 Returning to circuit-based quantum simulation, what is the status of the field today?
 The natural enemy of quantum computation is decoherence of the qubit, i.e. the tendency of the stored quantum state to decay into a classical state.
 After decades of research, a number of qubit technologies \cite{johnson2019multiferroic,kintzel2018molecular}, for example superconducting qubits~\cite{Wendin_2017} and ion traps~\cite{bruzewicz2019trapped}, have reached the point where small devices of a few dozen qubits can be sufficiently isolated from decoherence to execute non-trivial quantum algorithms of a few tens to hundreds of gates.
 This has been termed the \textit{noisy intermediate-scale quantum} (NISQ) era~\cite{Preskill2018NISQ}.
 With these devices, the first demonstrations of \textit{quantum supremacy} appear to be possible.
 For this, an artificial but well-defined problem that is intractable classically is solved on a quantum computer~\cite{arute2019quantum}.
-However, these problems do not generally have practical relevance, and a more important and challenging question is when a scientifically or commercially relevant problem can be solved on a quantum computer.
+(Here, both ``solve'' and ``classically intractable'' are meant in the practical sense of not being solvable on current classical hardware with current algorithms, but where a result can be obtained using current quantum hardware.)
+However, so far the proposed problems do not generally have practical relevance, and a more important and challenging question is when a scientifically or commercially relevant problem can be solved on a quantum computer.